 This 50% start-up federal funding for vehicles, BRT infrastructure and maintenance garage would not be available if Metro chose to address the problem by simply adding additional buses to its fleet.

 How will this be paid for?

-The initial cost of $120-130 million will be paid for by a combination of federal and local funding sources.
-In the fall 2020, the City will be applying for a federal Small Starts grant, which could pay up to 75% of that ($90-98 million).
-The remaining 25% ($30-38 million) would be paid for with local sources or as part of the City’s capital improvement budget.
-BRT fares paid for by Metro Transit customers will also be used to offset the operating and maintenance costs.
+The initial cost of $160 million will be paid for by a combination of federal and local funding sources.
+The City applied for a Federal Small Starts Grant, which could pay $107 million with remaining $53 million paid for with local sources including the City’s Capital Improvement Budget.
+BRT fares paid for by Metro Transit customers will be used to offset operating and maintenance costs.